Robert Livingston Schuyler: Career

 He worked as a reporter for The New York Times as he worked on his M.A. from Columbia.
 He later contributed many book reviews for the newspaper.
 Upon obtaining his master's degree, he became an instructor in history at Yale University.
 There he worked with George Burton Adams, whose celebrated textbook on English constitutional history Schuyler revised in 1934.
 He married Sara Keller Brooks on Oct.
 19, 1907.
-He received his Ph.D from Columbia in 1909 and became a lecturer there the next year.
+He received his Ph.D. from Columbia in 1909 and became a lecturer there the next year.
 He was promoted to assistant professor in 1911, to associate professor in 1919, and to full professor in 1924.
 He was given the title of Gouverneur Morris Professor in 1942.

 In his book, Parliament and the British Empire (1929), Schuyler discredited the old contention – which had been recently revived by C.H.
 McIlwain of Harvard University – that the acts against which American colonists had protested in the middle of the eighteenth century were without legal authority.
 Schuyler was one of a group of American historians who rejected the nationalistic bias endemic to much American-history writing.
 He attempted to explain how the old British Empire had really worked.

 Schuyler had a continuing interest in his great English predecessors Thomas Babington Macaulay, J.R.
 Green, and above all, Frederic William Maitland, to whom he devoted his presidential address to the American Historical Association in 1951 entitled, [The Historical Spirit Incarnate: Frederic William Maitland].
 Between 1936 and 1941, he was the managing editor of the American Historical Review.
-He was also a fellow of the Royal Historical Society.
+He was also a fellow of the Royal Historical Society and a member of the American Philosophical Society.

 To say that he inspired the historical profession would be an understatement.
 Most of his colleagues in the history department were among his students.
 He drew up the syllabus for the Columbia College course in American history (1913) and, with Carlton J. H. Hayes, the syllabus in modern European history (1912).
 The latter is notable for its attention to economic and cultural history.
 In his later years at Columbia, he was in charge of the historiography course required of graduate students, and anyone who heard his opening lectures was permanently inoculated against the dangers of present-mindedness.

 Schuyler retired from teaching in 1951 after 45 years.

 Personal life

 In 1907, he married Sara Van Dyke (née Keller) Brooks, the sister-in-law of Luther Douglas Garrett, and the daughter of Mr. and Mrs. A. B. Keller of Kansas City.
 The wedding reception was held at the Hotel Gramatan in Bronxville, New York, and invitations were sent to President Theodore Roosevelt and Mrs. Edith Roosevelt, former president Grover Cleveland and his wife, Frances Folsom Cleveland, Secretary and Mrs. Elihu Root, Senator and Mrs. Chauncey Depew, and many others.

-Schuyler died in Rochester, New York on August 15, 1966.
+Schuyler died in Rochester, New York, on August 15, 1966.